...his presence on the battlefield was worth 40,000 men...

-He now began a series of reforms in France aimed at cementing the ideals of the revolution and healing the large rifts that had polarised French society.
-He enshrined in law many of the ideals of equality that had started the revolution and a series of codes were written down as French law (the 'Code Napoleon' is still at the core of French law to this day).
-He allowed people to once again practice Roman Catholicism without fear of persecution, which healed a rift with the Vatican.
+He now began a series of reforms in France aimed at cementing the ideals of the revolution and at healing the large rifts that had polarised French society.
+He enshrined in law many of the ideals of equality that had started the revolution and a series of Codes were written down as French law, the 'Code Napoleon' is still at the core of French law to this day.
+He allowed people to once again practice Roman Catholicism without fear of persecution and this healed a rift with the Vatican.
 New science was embraced by the Bonapartist regime, the metre and the kilogram11 are something we all have to thank (or despise) Napoleon for.
 A new system of honours was brought in and Napoleon rewarded the successful people of the country with titles regardless of their background.
-However, this practice was hated by the old Jacobin revolutionaries, who viewed it as the creation of a new aristocracy.
+This latter business was hated amongst the old Jacobin revolutionaries and was seen as the creation of a new aristocracy.
 Old Royalists and Jacobins alike were not comfortable with Napoleon's government and there were a number of attempts on his life.
-This brought out a darker side of his regime: these assassination attempts were used to ruthlessly eliminate his known enemies and a new military police force - the Gendarmerie - emerged.
-There was an element of the police state to Napoleon's France, but it was markedly more popular than the terrorist regimes of the Jacobins.
+This brought out a darker side of his regime and these assassination attempts were used to ruthlessly eliminate his known enemies, a new military police force, the Gendarmerie, emerged.
+There was an element of the police state to Napoleon's France but it was markedly more popular than the terrorist regimes of the Jacobins that had preceded it.

-In 1804, Napoleon declared himself Emperor of France12 taking the title Napoleon 1st and is said to have grabbed the crown out of the Pope's hand and put it on his head himself during his coronation at Notre Dame.
-His wife Josephine was proclaimed Empress.
+12 taking the title Napoleon the 1st and is said to have grabbed the crown out of the Pope's hand and put it on his head himself during his coronation at Notre Dame.
+His wife Josephine was named Empress.

 Emperor Napoleon?
-Eyebrows were raising in old revolutionary circles.
-Were the revolutionary ideals of Napoleon beginning to slip?
+Eyebrows were having a hard time staying lower than the forehead in old revolutionary circles.
+Were the revolutionary ideals of Napoleon begining to slip?

 The Zenith of Power

-The Third Coalition comprised the ever present Great Britain and Austria along with Russia, Sweden and some minor German principalities.
-Napoleon resolved to defeat this coalition by forming the greatest army in the world and he amassed and trained a huge body of troops near Boulogne.
+The Third coalition involved the ever present Great Britain and Austria along with Russia, Sweden and some minor German principalities.
+Napoleon resolved to defeat this coaltion by forming the greatest army in the world and he amassed and trained a huge body of troops near Boulogne.
 This was Napoleon's Grand Army and it was to terrorise Europe in the years to come.
-It 'marched on its stomach', ate food from strange new tin cans, fought in columns and destroyed nearly every army in its path during its glory days.
+It 'marched on its stomach', it ate food from strange new tin cans, it fought in columns and it destroyed nearly every army in its path in its glory days.

-Napoleon was determined to strike first, as beating a united enemy would be much more difficult than taking them out one by one.
-His initial plan was to invade England but this was scuppered by Nelson's finest hour when he defeated a combined French/Spanish fleet at Trafalgar in 1805.
-This left Britain as the world's leading naval power until the World Wars of the 20th Century.
-Britain and the coalition were delighted with this and thought the time was ripe to invade France en masse.
-Separate forces were to invade Italy and Bavaria, both of which were under control of the French.
-They assumed the Grand Army was still at camp in Boulogne, but thought wrong.
+Napoleon was determined to strike first as beating a united enemy would be much more difficult than taking them out one by one.
+His initial plan was to invade England but this plan was scuppered by Nelson's finest hour when he defeated a combined French/Spanish fleet at Trafalgar in 1805.
+This left Britain the leading naval power in the world until the world wars of the 20th century.
+Britain and the coalition were delighted with this and thought the time was ripe to simultaneously invade France.
+Separate forces were to invade Italy and Bavaria, both of which were under control of the French, it was thought that the Grand Army was still at camp in Boulogne.
+They thought wrong.

-In secret, Napoleon had moved the bulk of his Grand Army into Bavaria and, with a brilliant piece of manoeuvering, encircled an Austrian army under the unfortunate General Mack before he knew what was going on.
-Mack was forced to surrender with barely a shot being fired.
-Napoleon then moved on Vienna and forced a Russian army into retreat following a series of battles.
-Decisively, he then met the combined Austrian and Russian forces near the Austrian town of Austerlitz.
-Here he had his finest military hour.
-The combined allied armies were superior in guns and numbers to Napoleon's forces, yet by masterful tactics he set a trap for them by faking weak forces and ceding tempting high ground to his enemies.
-Just when the allies thought they had him on the run, Napoleon unleashed a huge attack in the centre that split the two allied armies and they were routed.
+In secret, Napoleon had moved the bulk of his Grand Army into Bavaria and with a brilliant piece of manoevering, encircled an Austrian army under the unfortunate General Mack before he knew what was going on.
+He was forced to surrender with barely a shot being fired.
+He then moved on Vienna and forced a Russian army into retreat following a series of battles.
+Decisively he then met the combined Austrian and Russian forces near the Austrian town of Austerlitz.
+Here Napoleon had his finest military hour.
+The combined allied armies were superior in guns and numbers to Napoleon's forces yet by masterful tactics he set a trap for them by faking weak forces and ceding tempting high ground to his enemies.
+Just when the allies thought they had him on the run Napoleon unleashed a huge attack in the centre that split the two allied armies and they were routed.
 The Coalition's armies were defeated once more and Napoleon's star was only shining brighter.
-The Third Coalition ended, as had the first and second, in humiliation at the hands of Napoleon.
+The Third Coalition ended, as had the first and second in humiliation at the hands of Napoleon.

 ...roll up that map of Europe, it will not be needed these ten years.